SJO-C/sjo-c.github.io/content/gallery/gen-linux.md

 ---
 # [str] Title of the project.
 This is also visible when hovering over a gallery item.
-title: "Gen Linux"
+title: "General Linux"
 # [str] Optional subtitle of the project.
 #   Functions as an additional explanation when hovering over a gallery item (comment out the following line).
-# subtitle: ""
+subtitle: "Ask me about my General Linux Usage"
 # [date] Project publication date.
 #   Changes order: The newest item will be displayed first in the gallery.
 #   Just like Hugo's natural ordering, this is anti-chronological.